Old-Stuff/Piano/README.md

     // This pattern is in Note Degrees starting from 0 ({"I"": 0, "II":1, "III":etcetcetc})
     arpPattern: [0, 2, 4],

-    // This is a connanon which is used to collect modes / scales / etc....
+    // This is a canon which is used to collect modes / scales / etc....
     // probably shouldn't live here
     canon: {
         modes: {